-Over 2,000 children from refugee and migrant backgrounds start school in Victoria every year, at both primary and secondary school levels.
+Over 2,000 children from refugee and migrant backgrounds start school in Victoria every year.

 It’s not just the school that’s different.